Dussehra Special - Rooting Your Child Back Into Indian Values

 The festival season has begun around the country.
-With time off from schools and work, it is a time to celebrate, bond and relax.
+It is a time to celebrate, bond and relax.
 The season is welcomed by the countrywide Navratri celebrations.
 This festival is celebrated through nine days, in which the 'Shakti' form of the goddess is worshipped.
 The tenth day is Vijaya Dashami.
 This is celebrated with equal enthusiasm in the north as well as south India.
 It's the right moment to make your child aware of the trumph of truth over evil!

 Read on to find out how the festival is celebrated in different parts of the country.